Design Constraints for a Commercial Version of Catchup

 - thick, embossed, linen finish cardboard (is that even possible?
 UPDATE: maybe!
 I’ve read Space Hulk (third edition) has an embossed board)

 - silicone?
 I’ve never seen a game board made of silicone, but I’ve seen it look/feel really good in various kitchen utensils.
 Could *all* the components be made from silicone?
 I’m out of my depth here.
+One potential drawback of silicone: it has a sticky feel, which might make it hard to slide the pieces effortlessly into place on the board during play.

 - a hybrid: cardboard board with some kind of polymer ridges applied neatly on top.
 Example: the most recent edition of Blockers?